 - Sell them or give away.
 Although they can’t be reused for large scale installations, working solar panels are popular with handymen, travellers and home DIYers who are looking to complete smaller projects.
 They’re also useful for camping or adding to campervans for extra power when away from the grid.
 You can list your panels on sites like Gumtree or Facebook Marketplace to find someone willing to turn your old panels into a small upcycling project.

 - Recycling – currently, only two Australian facilities offer PV recycling, and you’ll have to pay to do the right thing.
-Reclaim PV and Ecoactiv offer pickup services in most areas of Australia, and are continuing to expand their collection abilities, and increase their recycling capabilities.
+PVIndustries, Reclaim PV and Ecoactiv offer pickup services in most areas of Australia, and are continuing to expand their collection abilities, and increase their recycling capabilities.

 - Pay for e-waste disposal.
 With the exception of Victoria, which recently passed laws banning e-waste disposal, most states offer e-waste disposal, for a cost.
 Contact your local waste disposal facility to find out costs and options.